When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 The idea of seeing Doris in a coma?
 No, he’d never be ready for that.
 But only a lie in response would be appropriate.

-The walked slowly past beds with some patients visible and others closed off from the curious.
+They walked slowly past beds with some patients visible and others closed off from the curious.
 He wasn’t curious.
 He tried to think of an appropriate antonym for ‘curious’ that described how he felt as they walked, and walked.
 It seemed to take forever.
-And he couldn’t think of a word.
+And he couldn’t think of an antonym.

 Dave stopped and again put his hand on Jay’s left shoulder